 - Auto-forward all events arriving at

 Below is an example of a publisher with two events,

 EventB, and a subscriber consuming those events.
 When an endpoint is running in migration mode, the topology is as follows:

 Q: Why is the

 migration topic required?
-A: When an instance of a publisher is been migrated to the forwarding topology, and another instance is still in migration, all events published by the endpoint still in migration need to be de-duplicated.
+A: When an instance of a publisher has been migrated to the forwarding topology, and another instance is still in migration, all events published by the endpoint still in migration need to be de-duplicated.
 The

 migration topic ensures events are de-duplicated regardless of which instance published them.

 Q: What should be migrated first, subscribers or publishers?
 A: The order of migration doesn't matter.
 A publisher could also be a subscriber and the other way around.

 Q: Can I add a new endpoint while in migration mode?
 A: Yes.